South Carolina Rural Electric Authority established in Columbia.

 First community solar projects came on-line at Laurens & York.

-Central named one of South Carolina's Best Places to Work by the SC Chamber of Commerce.
+For the second year in a row, Central named one of South Carolina's Best Places to Work by the SC Chamber of Commerce.